 The Anti-Racism Community Building Working Group (or ARC for short) of the Western Québec School Board was formed in September 2020 with a vision of educating, recognizing and celebrating diversity in our school communities.
 It has already launched its three first conferences/workshops aimed at sharing life experiences and educating our students.

-To ensure we make this important educational content available as easily and widely as possible, all three conferences/workshops have been recorded and can be viewed below.
+To ensure we make this important educational content available as easily and widely as possible, all three conferences/workshops have been recorded and can be viewed further below.

 Carlos Brown – Cross Training the Minds of our Students